Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Carbonyl compounds include compounds containing carbonyl and carboxyl groups (aldehydes, ketones, keto acids, semi-functional carbonyl-containing substances).

-In natural waters, carbonyl compounds can appear as a result of vital secretions of algae, biochemical and photochemical oxidation of alcohols and organic acids, decomposition of organic substances such as lignin, metabolism of bacteriobenthos.
-The constant presence of carbonyl compounds among the oxygen compounds of oil and in water in contact with hydrocarbon deposits makes it possible to consider the latter as one of the sources of enrichment of natural waters with these substances.
-Terrestrial plants are also a source of carbonyl compounds, in which aldehydes and ketones of the aliphatic series and furan derivatives are formed.
-A significant part of aldehydes and ketones enters natural waters as a result of human activities.
+In natural waters, carbonyl compounds can appear as a result of intravital secretions of algae, biochemical and photochemical oxidation of alcohols and organic acids, decomposition of organic substances such as lignin, and metabolism of bacteriobenthos.
+The constant presence of carbonyl compounds among the oxygen compounds of oil and in water in contact with hydrocarbon deposits allows us to consider the latter as one of the sources of enrichment of natural waters with these substances.
+Land plants are also a source of carbonyl compounds, in which aldehydes and ketones of the aliphatic series and furan derivatives are formed.
+A significant portion of aldehydes and ketones enter natural waters as a result of human activity.

 Acetone

-For aquatic organisms, acetone is relatively low toxic.
-Toxic concentrations for young daphnia are 8300, for adults - 12900 mg / dm3; at 9300 mg / dm3 daphnia die after 16 hours.
+Acetone has relatively low toxicity for aquatic organisms.
+Toxic concentrations for young daphnia are 8300, for adults - 12900 mg/dm3; at 9300 mg/dm3 daphnia die after 16 hours.

 Acetone is a drug that affects all parts of the central nervous system.
 In addition, it has an embryotoxic effect.